j-u-p-iter/regexp-parser/EXPRESSION_GRAMMAR_EVOLUTION.md

 2. Let's add the `AdditiveExpression`.
 The parsers starts matching the tokens from the code with the grammar, moving from the top to the bottom.
-Literal is the part of the `AdditiveExpression`, so, the logical conclusion is that parser should find at first the `AdditiveExpression` and if it doesn't it find it there, it should try to find at least the literal.
+Literal is the part of the `AdditiveExpression`, so, the logical conclusion is that parser should find at first the `AdditiveExpression` and if it doesn't it find it there, it should try to find at least the Literal.

 According to this the `AdditiveExpression` production rule should be placed above the production rule for the literal.